Storyflow Logo

 Pricing: Cast from $49/month.
 Pro from $99/month.
 7-day trial.

-Pros: Best AI post-production in this list, the workflow integration with recording tools is mature, show notes generation is industry-grade.
+Pros: Best AI post-production in this list, mature integration with recording tools, industry-grade show notes and clip generation.

-Cons: Planning features are lighter than canvas tools, price point is high for hobbyists.
+Cons: Planning features are lighter than canvas tools and mostly post-recording, price point is high for hobbyists, does nothing for the plan stage before you record.

-Verdict: Castmagic is the right pick for AI post-production with light planning.
+Verdict: Castmagic is the right pick for AI post-production with light planning bolted on.

 5. Descript (Best Recording, Editing, Planning)